Pulchowk Campus

 Pulchowk Campus (Nepali: पुल्चोक क्याम्पस) is one of the five constituent campuses under Institute of Engineering of Tribhuvan University.
 Situated at Pulchowk of Lalitpur metropolitan city, Pulchowk Campus is the central campus of Institute of Engineering.
-Established in 1972 AD, the campus is second oldest engineering institution of Nepal after Thapathali Campus.
+Established in 1972, the campus is second oldest engineering institution of Nepal after Thapathali Campus.
 The campus offers bachelor degree, master degree and doctoral degree programs in various disciplines.

-Students who have passed an entrance exam conducted by IOE are allowed to apply for admission.About 8000-10000 students give the entrance exam all over Nepal.
+Students who have passed an entrance exam conducted by IOE are allowed to apply for admission.
+About 8000-10000 students give the entrance exam all over Nepal.
 It is one of the toughest entrance exam of Nepal.
 Students are admitted by priority selection according to their score in IOE entrance exam.
 The campus has 624 seats at Bachelor level and 480 seats at Masters level.

 History

-Pulchowk Campus traces its roots back to 1931 when it began as a technical school in Basantapur Kathmandu, initially focusing on textile worker training.
+Pulchowk Campus traces its roots back to 1931 when it began as a technical school in Basantapur, Kathmandu, initially focusing on textile worker training.
 By 1943, it introduced a three-year civil engineering sub-overseer program.
-The campus underwent shifts in location, eventually settling in Jawalakhel, Lalitpur, in 1955.
+The campus underwent shifts in location, eventually settling in Jawalakhel, Lalitpur in 1955.

 In 1966, it was renamed the Nepal Engineering Institute, relocating again to Ananda Niketan in Pulchowk, where it extended the overseer program to three years.
 The institute's evolution continued with the addition of an electrical program in 1971, which later reverted to a two-year duration in 1976.